 Optional Individual activity

 Co-housing isn’t the only way to create community.
 But we can probably learn a few things from people who are pursuing community this way.
-Before the next meeting, watch this YouTube video.
+Before the next meeting, watch this commercial and also watch all the videos in this playlist.

 Assuming co-housing isn’t an option (or simply not desirable) for you, what are some other ways you can create community?
 Write down your ideas and share them during the next meeting.